jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

 (5) If an appropriate authority refers a disclosure to the organisation concerned, the organisation must inform the authority about what the organisation has done or is doing to deal with the matter (at the same time as the organisation informs the discloser of that (see section 13(1)﻿(e) or (2)﻿(d))).
 (6) A disclosure may be referred on more than 1 occasion.
 (7) The Inspector-General of Intelligence and Security may refer a disclosure under this section in a way that is consistent with section 27(1).
+(8) The Inspector-General of Defence may refer a disclosure under this section in a way that is consistent with section 27A(1).

 ## Part 3 — Protections